KryptonB/movie-details-finder/README.md

 # Movie Detail Finder

-===

-Movie Detail Finder is a simple webpage that pulls movie or TV show details when you enter the title (and year).
+Movie Detail Finder is a simple web app that pulls movie or TV show details when you enter the title (and year).

 ## Installation
 * Download the docs folder and open index.html file in a browser